speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-27-[OS] Synchronization Tools.md

   - counter := counter - 1;

-    must be executed atomically.  ->data consistency 보장
+    must be executed atomically.  -> data consistency 보장

-- Atomic operation means an operation that completes in its entirety  without interruption.
+- <mark>Atomic operation means an operation that completes in its entirety  without interruption. </mark>

 - **Race condition**: The situation where several processes access – and  manipulate shared data concurrently.
 The final value of the shared data  depends upon which process finishes last.